Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Handling partial payments and flexible rent collection

 Some tenants may require options for partial payments or more flexible rent collection arrangements.
 While ACH systems are designed for full payments, many platforms offer features to accommodate these scenarios.
-Baselane provides Flexible Rent Collection options, allowing landlords to set up tailored payment schedules.
+Baselane offers flexible rent collection options, enabling landlords to create customized payment schedules.

 Addressing payment disputes and chargebacks